May 29, 2020//Ellen Neveux

 These advanced restrictions create an added benefit during an audit.
 After a security incident, investigators are able to conduct a more efficient probe by focusing on defined areas, users, and applications.

-There are several best practices organizations should consider to follow least privilege.
+There are several best practices that organizations should consider following when implementing least privilege access in their security policies.

-The security of your network can be measured by the management of network privileges.
-Adhering to the principle of least privilege creates a protected and traceable environment by clearly defining high-level functions and actively controlling access.
+Network and system security can be measured by the management of network privileges.
+Adhering to the principle of least privilege creates a protected and traceable environment by clearly defining high-level functions and actively controlling user access.
+To learn more about the importance of least privileged access, download our vendor privileged access checklist to evaluate your vendor access methods.